 - Reporting and analytics — dashboard visibility into development status, supplier performance, and seasonal progress

-Who Actually Needs Fashion PLM?
+Who Actually Needs Fashion PLM Software?

 Brand Size Matrix